drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 The drand protocol now has a [full specification](/docs/specification/) and a documented [security model](/docs/security-model/).

-### Security audit

-The drand implementation underwent an end-to-end security audit by SigmaPrime, and all relevant issues were resolved.

 ### Code quality, refactor & testing

 Improved development practices, including a testnet for pre-deployment evaluation of new versions, and greatly increased code coverage.